zuzanadobes/DRLND-Project-Navigation/README.md

 2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

+3. Create a directory "pth_checkpoints" at the top level of the project, which will store the model output results.

 ### Instructions

 A description of howto run the code in the repository, to train the agent.